 Formaldehyde and Cancer

-While David Koch, a victim of prostate cancer, has donated hundreds of millions of dollars to cancer research institutions and is a member of the National Cancer Advisory Board, Koch Industries subsidiary Georgia-Pacific is actively working to downplay the dangers of formaldehyde, a known carcinogen.
+While David Koch was a victim of prostate cancer, he donated hundreds of millions of dollars to cancer research institutions and is a member of the National Cancer Advisory Board, Koch Industries subsidiary Georgia-Pacific is actively working to downplay the dangers of formaldehyde, a known carcinogen.

 Mitt Romney Fundraiser